Skip to content

 Device path Where to check Who it may help What to know

 School family support Your child’s school or district Families with K-12 students who need a device for schoolwork.
-Ask the counselor, family liaison, or social worker.
+Ask the counselor, family liaison, or school social worker.

 Low-cost refurbished devices PCs for People Eligible low-income customers who can use a refurbished computer.
 Costs, shipping, proof, and inventory can change.

-K-12 free computer help On It Foundation Some low-income families with K-12 students.
+K-12 computer help On It Foundation Some low-income families with K-12 students.
 Follow the group’s current application rules and proof steps.

 Short-term device loans Public library Parents who need a device for an appointment, class, or job search.
 Loan periods and late rules vary by library.